parth-paghdal-132/BookBud/README.md

 # BookBud
-BookBud is a web application where user can read and write review regarding to the specific book.
+BookBud is a web application where users can read and write book reviews.

 This is our academic group project for Course CS-545 Human-Computer Interaction and group members are
 1. Michael Scoli (mscoli@stevens.edu)